ryanmartel/ConnectFour/README.md

 4. **Pregame:** Pregame is where players can write in a username for the game session. the input must be between 1 and 10 letters in length.
 Once both players enter their names the game will start!
 6. **Play the game:** Players take turns entering their moves.
 The first player to get four in a row wins!
    The current player's turn is located above the game board.
-Once one player
+Once one player gets four in a row, or the game board is full (a draw) the game will enter the finished state.
+7. **Exit the game:** In the finished state, the message above the board will reflect the winner of the game (or draw if one occured).
+Press 'q' to quit the game.
+New players can not connect to the server until both players have exited from a finished game.

+## Additional Information

+### Security/Risk Evaluation

 **Technologies used:**
 * Python